npomfret/solana-stuff/docs/solana_pda_derivation_patterns.md

 3. Distinguish **mint vs token‑account**; mixing them yields a different address.
 4. Two different programs ≠ same PDA, even with identical seeds.
 5. Verify signers: in raw Rust, call `assert_eq!(pda, Pubkey::create_program_address(...))`; Anchor does this automatically.
+6. **Avoid `createWithSeed`:** This deprecated method is less flexible and can be brittle.
+Prefer `findProgramAddressSync`.
+The **Save** protocol uses this.
+7. **Avoid custom seed generation:** The **Save** protocol also uses a fragile custom seed generation function.
+This is highly discouraged.
+Stick to simple, well-understood seed recipes.

 ---